 Common cyber threats to schools and kura

-These common cyber security threats can put your school/kura at risk.
-You could be locked out of your systems and devices or having confidential data lost, stolen or sold.
+These common cyber security threats can put your school or kura at risk.
+You could be locked out of your systems and devices or have confidential data lost, stolen or sold.

 Why cyber security matters to schools and kura